Leah C. T. Byrne, PhD

 Dr. Byrne attended Hamilton College, Clinton, New York, where she received a BA in 2002 in Neuroscience.
 In 2003, Dr. Byrne was a J. William Fulbright Fellow at Karolinksa Institutet in Stockholm, Sweden.
 She then attended the University of California Berkeley, Berkeley, California, where she received her PhD in Neuroscience in 2011.

 Dr. Byrne has received numerous awards for her research.
-She served as an Associate Scientific Advisor: Science Translational Medicine (2017), was named an Emerging Vision Scientist, National Alliance for Eye and Vision Research (2017), a Research to Prevent Blindness Career Development Award (2018), and most recently received a Foundation Fighting Blindness Individual Investigator Award.
+She served as an Associate Scientific Advisor: Science Translational Medicine, was named an Emerging Vision Scientist, National Alliance for Eye and Vision Research, a Research to Prevent Blindness Career Development Award, and a Foundation Fighting Blindness Individual Investigator Award.
 Dr. Byrne is also the co-founder and CSO of Avista Therapeutics, a company working to develop gene therapies for retinal degeneration.

 View a list of Dr. Byrne’s publications here.